 The following information can help you understand factors that may contribute to your acne.
 Along with Skintactix products and an alteration in diet, lifestyle, or treatment methods you can significantly improve the health of your skin and body, which will help in the control of your acne and related problems.
 The following information will assist you in making educated decisions.
-You can read through them all or select from the list below to go right to that information.
+Click on a subject to read the info:

 Stress has a strong relationship to acne and a profound impact.
 When under stress the body produces hormonal steroids, such as cortisol (a corticosteroid hormone frequently called hydrocortisone).
 Like other hormonal steroids (testosterone, dihydrotestosterone, etc.) these chemicals target the skin in a disruptive manner and acne flare-ups may coincide with increased stress.